-I have already shared my Strawberry Protein Pancakes, Carrot Cake Pancakes, Raspberry Almond Pancakes and my Jamaican Banana Fritters Recipe.
-I had ripe bananas on hand so I decided to make a recipe for easy oatmeal banana pancakes.
+I have already shared my Strawberry Protein Pancakes, Carrot Cake Pancakes, Raspberry Almond Pancakes, and my Jamaican Banana Fritters Recipe.
+Having ripe bananas on hand, I decided to make a recipe for easy oatmeal banana pancakes.

 How To Make Banana Oatmeal Pancakes

-The process to make these kid-friendly pancakes were so easy that even your little ones can help.
+The process to make these kid-friendly vegan Banana Oatmeal Pancakes pancakes were so easy that even your little ones can help.
 I made it the pancakes in a blender which made cleaning up so easy.

 You want to start with a very ripe banana, the one with all the speckles.
 It will add nature flavor and sweetness to your pancakes.
 For the oatmeal, I used certified Gluten-Free Rolled Oats and my favorite brand is Bob’s, Red Mills.

 I literally placed all the ingredients in my high-speed blender and process until smooth.
 The batter thickens as it sits so you want to bear that in mind when preparing your pancakes so don’t leave the batter sitting for too long.

 I made this Vegan Banana Oatmeal Pancakes recipe three times and the first time I did I didn’t include the baking powder and the recipe turned out great, so it is totally up to you whether you use it or not.

 If the batter gets too thick, add a little extra liquid whether it be more non-dairy milk or water and blend for about 4 seconds until batter is smooth and at the right consistency again.